 How to Move Past an Affair

 Nothing turns your world upside down quite like finding out your lover is having an affair.
-Discovering a cheating partner often shatters the trust built in the relationship beyond repair, and means it’s over for some people.
-Whether you choose to salvage the relationship or call it quits, you have to take a long journey to move past an affair.
+Discovering a cheating partner often shatters the trust built in the relationship beyond repair and means it’s over for some people.
+Whether you salvage the relationship or call it quits, you must take a long journey to move past an affair.
 The good news is it can be done.
 You can heal from a partner’s infidelity.
 Healing after infidelity happens in a series of 4 stages.

 Absorb the Surprise

 The most important thing to do right now is SLOW DOWN.
 Do not make major decisions or changes to your life while you are still unbalanced from this shakeup.
-Focus on grounding yourself and taking care of you physically.
+Instead, focus on grounding yourself and taking care of yourself physically.
 Eat a balanced diet.
 Get enough sleep.
 The important thing is to clear your head enough to react rationally.

 Reflect on the Relationship